alexhallam/academic-kickstart/content/post/gelman_data_analysis.md

 I like how much time he spend on introducing hierarchical models.
 He also discuses alternative, less formal, approaches that he has seen in the wild.

-I can't say enough good things about this book.